-- Will groundwater be withdrawn from a well for drinking water or other purposes?
+- 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give a general description, purpose, and approximate quantities if known. - 2.
-Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

-c.
-Water Runoff (including stormwater):

-- 1. Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+Give general description, purpose, and approximate quantities if known. [help] - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. [help] - c.
+Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. - 2.
-Could waste materials enter ground or surface waters?
-If so, generally describe. - 3.
-Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe.
+If so, describe, [help] - 2) Could waste materials enter ground or surface waters?
+If so, generally describe. [help] - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe. [help] - d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: [help]